xisentian/draft-mls-combiner/draft-mls-combiner.md

 # Introduction

 A fully capable quantum adversary has the ability to break fundamental underlying cryptographic assumptions of traditional Key Encapsulation Mechanisms (KEMs) and Digital Signature Algorithms (DSAs).
 This has led to the development of post quantum (PQ) cryptographically secure KEMs and DSAs by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
-While these provide PQ security, ML-KEM and ML-DSA have significantly worse overhead in terms of key size, signature sizes, and CPU time than their traditional counterparts.
-Moreover, research vectors on side-channel attacks, etc., have motivated uses of hybrid-PQ combiners that draw security from both the underlying PQ and underlying traditional components.
+While these provide PQ security, ML-KEM and ML-DSA have significantly worse overhead in terms of public key size, signature sizes, ciphertext size, and CPU time than their traditional counterparts.
+Moreover, research arms on side-channel attacks, etc., have motivated uses of hybrid-PQ combiners that draw security from both the underlying PQ and underlying traditional components.
 A variety of hybrid security treatments have arisen across IETF working groups to bridge the gap between performance and security to encourage the adoption of PQ security in existing protocols, including MLS protocol [RFC9420].

-Within the MLS working group, there are several topic areas requiring the use of post-quantum security extensions:
+Within the MLS working group, there are several topic areas that make use of post-quantum security extensions:
 [Copied from draft-mahy-mls-xwing]
 1. A straightforward MLS cipher suite that replaces a traditional KEM with a hybrid post-quantum/traditional KEM.
 Such a cipher suite could be implemented as a drop-in replacement in many MLS libraries without changes to any other part of the MLS stack.
 The aim is for implementations to have a single KEM which would be performant and work for the vast majority of implementations.
-It addresses the the harvest-now / decrypt-later threat model using the simplest, and most practicable solution available.
+It addresses the harvest-now / decrypt-later threat model using the simplest, and most practicable solution available.

 2. Versions of existing cipher suites that use post-quantum signatures; and specific guidelines on the construction, use, and validation of hybrid signatures.